Edith Cowan University

-Edith Cowan University (ECU) is a public university in Western Australia.
-It is named in honour of the first woman to be elected to an Australian parliament, Edith Cowan, and is the only Australian university named after a woman.
-Gaining university status in 1991, it was formed from an amalgamation of tertiary colleges with a history dating back to 1902 when the Claremont Teachers College was established, making it the modern descendant of the first tertiary institution in Western Australia.
+Edith Cowan University (ECU) is a public research university in Western Australia.
+It is named in honour of Edith Cowan, the first woman to be elected to an Australian parliament.
+It is the second-largest university in the state with over 30,000 students in 2023.
+Gaining university status in 1991, it was formed from an amalgamation of tertiary colleges with a history dating back to 1902 when the Claremont Teachers College was established.